Food waste collections

 Coronavirus - impact on food waste collections

 Like many organisations, the council is facing an unprecedented challenge in continuing to deliver services while responding to the coronavirus.
 It is inevitable that sickness, isolation measures and increased childcare responsibilities will reduce the number of staff available at different times.
-As a result, we have had to prioritise our core waste services and temporarily suspend food waste collections.

-Where possible, please home compost your peelings and left over food.
-If this is not possible, please place food waste in with your general rubbish for collection.
 We are all responding to this challenge together and we would ask you to think carefully about buying only what you need and making creative choices with cooking and storage.
 This will help keep food waste to a minimum.
 Love Food Hate Waste has some tips on proper food storage and recipes that we hope will be useful.

 What we can collect